spncrhrstn/spencerharston.com/src/posts/hide-ubuntu-pro-messages.md

 A recent update to Ubuntu has added messages about the Ubuntu Pro subscription service in both the default message of the day (MOTD) (like when logging into a Ubuntu server) and when using `apt` commands.

-The message showing up in the MOTD is:
+The initial message showing up in the MOTD is:

 > Introducing Expanded Security Maintenance for Applications.
 > Receive updates to over 25,000 software packages with your
 > Ubuntu Pro subscription.
 Free for personal use.
 >
 > https://ubuntu.com/pro

+After the first message, the following will show in subsequent logins:

+> Expanded Security Maintenance for Applications is not enabled.
+>
+> [number] additional security updates can be applied with ESM Apps.
+Learn more about enabling ESM Apps service at https://ubuntu.com/esm

 The message that shows up in `apt` commands is similar to this: